US H-1B Visa

 Get Free Counseling

-• Choose US H-1B Visa to work in the USA.
+• Apply for a US H-1B Visa to work legally in the United States.

 The US H-1B Visa is one of the most popular ways to work in the US.
-It is a visa that an employer must apply for on behalf of a specialist employee.
-Since the visa is granted to specialists, typically applicants hold at least a Bachelor’s degree and are from fields such as IT, finance, architecture, medicine, science etc. Y-Axis helps employers with filing for H-1B petitions for their employees.
+It is a visa that an employer must apply for on behalf of a specialized employee.
+Since the visa is granted to specialists, typically, applicants hold at least a bachelor's degree and are from fields such as IT, finance, architecture, medicine, science, etc. Y-Axis helps employers file H-1B petitions for their employees.
 We also help employees from across the world get hired by companies likely to sponsor them for an H-1B visa.

-The H-1B visa is a non-immigrant visa that allows U.S. companies to employ graduate-level workers in specialty occupations that require theoretical or technical expertise in specialized fields such as in IT, finance, engineering, mathematics, science, medicine, etc. Here’s an overview of how the H-1B visa process generally works:
+The H-1B visa is a non-immigrant visa that allows US companies to employ graduate-level workers in specialty occupations that require theoretical or technical expertise in specialized fields such as IT, finance, engineering, mathematics, science, medicine, etc. Here’s an overview of how the H-1B visa process generally works:

 • Selection and Approval: If the petition is selected in the lottery, USCIS will review it.
-If approved, the foreign worker can apply for the H-1B visa at a U.S. Embassy or Consulate in their home country.
-Approval is not guaranteed and depends on the merits of the individual case.
+If approved, the foreign worker can apply for the H-1B visa at a US embassy or Consulate in their home country.

 • Visa Application and Interview: Once the petition is approved, the foreign worker must apply for the H-1B visa with the Department of State (DOS) and may need to attend a visa interview.